shinda1020/MTK-Context-Engine/README.md

-# MTK-Context-Engine
+# Memory Toolkit

-Context engine for memory toolkit.
+A memory-related application framework.
 Written in Java, C/C++, and Python.

 # To-do